OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 Our deployment pipeline will involve deploying the [Random Quotes](https://github.com/OctopusSamples/RandomQuotes-Java) sample application.
 This is a simple stateful Spring Boot application utilizing Flyway to manage database migrations.

-When you click the **Refresh** button, a new quote is loaded from the database, and a counter is incremented in the session and displayed as the **Quote count** field on the page.
+When you click the **Refresh** button, a new quote is loaded from the database, a counter is incremented in the session, and the counter is displayed as the **Quote count** field on the page.
 The application version is shown in the **Version** field.

 We can use the **Quote count** and **Version** information to verify that existing sessions are preserved as new deployments are performed or Tomcat instances are taken offline.